A constitutional reform to restore stability and legitimacy

-The Supreme Court is a single point of failure.
+The Supreme Court is structurally broken.

 No party.
 No purges.
 No partisan quotas.
 Just a fairer structure.